rubo77/Lalumo/dev/plan.md

 - Chord repetition logic for progress ≥60 is now implemented: chord-type repeats allowed, but no direct repeats (no two identical chords in a row)
 - New bug: For progress 30-39, exact chord (type + transpose) can still repeat; logic only checks type, not transposition.
 Needs fix so that exact chord (type + transpose) is not repeated directly.
 - Bug fixed: For progress 30-39, exact chord (type + transpose) is now prevented from repeating directly; logic now persists and checks both type and transpose.
-- New requirement: When "chords" is clicked in the menu, and only one submenu item (with class="debug-element" and not disabled) is available, the navigation should close immediately.
+- User request: Fix menu auto-close logic so that it triggers when exactly one normal (non-debug) menu item is present, regardless of the number of debug items.
-- Feature implemented: Auto-close of navigation if only one submenu (debug-element) is available after clicking "chords".
+- Menu auto-close logic updated and build completed; now auto-closes when exactly one normal menu item is present, or if none then exactly one debug item.

 ## Task List
 - [x] Add debug logging to show the actual transpose value used for playback